 Rodney C. Schueller was appointed Director of Bands at West Aurora High School in the fall of 2012.
-In addition to serving as chief administrator of the Department of Bands, he is Conductor of the Wind Symphony, both Freshman Bands, and co-conducts the Symphonic Winds.
-As Director of Athletic Bands, he directs the 295-member Blackhawk Marching Band and the Basketball Pep Bands.
-The West Aurora High School Bands encompass 13 ensembles with over 490 participating students.
-In addition to his duties at West Aurora High School, he serves as Music Director and Conductor of the Aurora American Legion Band.
+His position includes serving as chief administrator of the Department of Bands, Conductor of the Wind Symphony and both Freshman Bands, and assisting with two other concert ensembles.
+He is also Director of Athletic Bands, overseeing the operation of the 315-member Blackhawk Marching Band and two 90-member Basketball Pep Bands.
+The West Aurora High School Bands encompass 14 ensembles with over 490 participating students.
+In addition to his duties at West Aurora High School, he is Music Director and Conductor of the 80-member Aurora American Legion Band.

 Prior to his appointment at West Aurora, Dr. Schueller served on the faculties of Texas State University, Western Illinois University, and Northern Illinois University.
 In the spring of 2007, the Texas State University Student Foundation recognized Dr. Schueller as a Texas State University Distinguished Educator and he was named a VIP by the Western Illinois University Alumni Association in 2000.
 Additionally, he has been recognized as an influential educator by the West Aurora A+ Foundation on multiple occasions.